SigmaSkid/Tearware/README.md

 All features are bindable.
 To bind something right click on it,
 then press the key you want to use.
 Use enter to remove the bind.
+**Some features require a bind to function e.g. teleport.**